kube-logging/logging-operator/docs/configuration/plugins/outputs/kafka.md

 ### slow_flush_log_threshold (string, optional) {#kafka-slow_flush_log_threshold}

 The threshold for chunk flush performance check.
-Parameter type is float, not time, default: 20.0 (seconds) If chunk flush takes longer time than this threshold, fluentd logs warning message and increases metric fluentd_output_status_slow_flush_count.
+Parameter type is float, not time, default: 20.0 (seconds) If chunk flush takes longer time than this threshold, Fluentd logs a warning message and increases the  `fluentd_output_status_slow_flush_count` metric.

 Default: -